The Creator Of Bentley’s Law: Cecilia Williams

 Can You Also Be Charged With Vehicular Manslaughter

-In Texas, if you kill someone while driving under the influence of alcohol or drugs, you can be charged with intoxicated vehicular manslaughter.
+In Texas, if you drive under the influence of alcohol or drugs and kill someone, authorities can charge you with intoxicated vehicular manslaughter.

 Intoxication Manslaughter